brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 copilot svc logs -a ecsworkshop -n ecsdemo-frontend --follow
 ```

 Note that if you are in the same directory of the service you want to review logs for, simply type the below command.
-Of course, if yuo wanted to review logs for a service in a particular environment, you would pass the -e flag with the environment name.
+Of course, if you wanted to review logs for a service in a particular environment, you would pass the -e flag with the environment name.

 ```bash
 copilot svc logs